How to pick a law school

 Step 3: Narrow the field.
 There are so many law schools out there.
 You can't examine each one in detail so you need to reduce your possibilities to a manageable number.
-Most students apply to between 5 and 10 schools.
-It would be reasonable to reduce your field to 20 or so, then study these in more detail.
-There are a number of books and web sites available that have short summaries of each law school's features.
+Most students apply to between five and 10 schools.
+It would be reasonable first to reduce your field to 20 or so, then study these in more detail.
+A number of books and websites have short summaries of each law school's features.
 Some have grids that will allow you to assess your chances of admission.
-Others will list the many features of each program (for more information see the handout "Finding information about law schools).
+Others will list the many features of each program (for more information see the handout "Finding information about law schools").
 You will surely look at numerical rankings of law schools but remember that these are very subjective.
 Even seemingly objective indicators like bar pass rates may not be helpful.
-For example, Brooklyn Law School has often had a higher bar exam pass rate than Harvard or Yale because it concentrates on New York State law while they teach on a more national level.
-If you start early enough you will be able to attend events on campus which will include one or more law school representatives.
+For example, Brooklyn Law School has often had a higher bar exam pass rate than Harvard or Yale because it concentrates on New York State law while Ivy League schools may teach on a more national level.
+If you start early enough, you will be able to attend events on campus which will include one or more law school representatives.
 Talking to them directly will probably give you more information than most printed sources.

 Step 4: Thoroughly examine your remaining possibilities.
-For each law school you are now considering be sure to do at least the following: get their catalog and other printed materials, visit their web site, and look through newspaper and periodical indexes to see if any stories feature positive or negative information.
+For each law school you are now considering, be sure to do at least the following: get their catalog and other printed materials, visit their website and look through newspaper and periodical indexes to see if any stories feature positive or negative information.
 This material will give you more detail to examine the factors you are most interested in.
 Also look at the faculty for each law school.
 Check their specialties and publications.
 If you have the time and money, try to visit as many of these schools as possible.
-During these visits you will want to speak to someone in the admissions office, sit in on a class or two, check out the library, and speak with current students to discover what they like or dislike about the law school.
+During these visits you will want to speak to someone in the admissions office, sit in on a class or two, check out the library and speak with current students to discover what they like or dislike about the law school.
 You may also find out whether there are any Oswego alumni who are enrolled at or have graduated from these schools.
-Check the prelaw web site to find those we have listed.
+Check the pre-law alumni website to find those we have listed.
 The alumni office or your professors may also be able to give you names.
 Most of our alumni would be delighted to get an email from you and answer questions.